-2014 Wizard of Oz 2017 Mary Poppins 2021 Charlie and the Chocolate Factory
+2014 Wizard of Oz 2017 Mary Popp

 2015 Oliver 2018 Seussical

-2016 Anything Goes 2019 Bye Bye Birdie
+2016 Anything Goes 2019 Bye Bye Bi

 INSTRUMENTAL LESSONS

 Lessons are available for most instruments (piano, drums, guitar, violin, voice, saxophone, clarinet, flute) and many more.
 These lessons are provided at the College but payment is direct from the family to the Instrumental Teacher.
 Payment is not included in the College Tuition Fee.